Ris345/calculator-app-/readme.md

 [Calculator](https://ris345.github.io/calculator-app.github.io/)

 ## Summary
-This is a calculator app made with Vanilla JS.
-It was a challenging project because I had to change my thinking and change my approach to a systematic way.
-But I loved every moment of it.
+ Calculator app made with Vanilla JS,HTML and CSS.Calculator is always useful tool to have.
+It  was a challenging project for me, as I worked through this project I developed a deeper understanding of logic in programming.
+I can say that I have started to think as a programmer and am ready to build more projects!

 ## Author